GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSXD-DRTutorial/ex3_gnirsxd_LXD10mm_cmdline.rst

 Each order can be inspected individually by selecting the tabs above the plot.

-The general shape of the fit for each order should look like this:
+The general shape of the fit for each order should look like on the plot below.
+Note that for Order 3, it helps to add a few of the lines that were not automatically identified.

 .. image:: _graphics/gnirsxd_LXD10mm_arc_order3.png
    :width: 600
    :alt: Arc line identifications and fit for Order 3

-..
-MGR: THIS NEEDS UPDATING: For this dataset, the fit for Order 7 is much improved by deleting ('d') the
-.. blue-most identification.
-Below are the plots before and after the deletion
-.. of the misidentified line.

-.. .. image:: _graphics/gnirsxd_LXD10mm_arc_order7_before.png
-..    :width: 325
-..    :alt: Arc line identifications and fit for Order 7 before deletion of
-..          blue-most line.

-.. .. image:: _graphics/gnirsxd_LXD10mm_arc_order7_after.png
-..    :width: 325
-..    :alt: Arc line identifications and fit for Order 7 after deletion of
-..          blue-most line.

 Telluric Standard